WifiGuyWill/Aruba-Central-CX-Provisioning-Service/README.md

 # Install Instructions:

   1. Copy the files to host
-  2. Open dockerfile and add the Aruba Central Credentials, Webhook Token, and Central Group new CX switches should be placed into (CX_UI_GROUP):
+  2. Open dockerfile and add the Aruba Central Credentials, Webhook Token, and Central Group (CX_UI_GROUP) new CX switches should be placed into:

     > ENV USERNAME=xxxxxxxxxx@email.com
     > ENV PASSWORD=xxxxxxxxxx